Hepatitis C - RNA Viral Load

 Test Frequency and Turnaround Time (TAT)

 HCV RNA viral load testing for serum and DBS is performed daily Monday to Friday.
-Turnaround time is up to 6 days from receipt by PHO’s laboratory.
+Turnaround time is up to 6 business days from receipt by PHO’s laboratory.

 Test Methods